flicstar/flicstar.github.io/peer-review.md

 I’m a friendly, confident editor.

-Pass your published (or ready-to-publish) piece over to me and I’ll peer review it for free.
+Pass your published (or ready-to-publish) piece over to me—Github, Google Doc, email attachment, whatever.
+I’ll peer review it for free.
 I'll give you feedback, comments and suggestions that you can take or leave.

 📝 Catch me at felicitybrand at gmail dot com, or DM me on [Write the Docs Slack](https://www.writethedocs.org/slack/) or [Twitter](https://twitter.com/flicstar_).